-However, with reflow soldering, you don’t need to fret much about environment control.
+However, with reflow soldering, you don't need to fret much about environment control.
 But with this being true, you must know that wave soldering is cheaper and faster than reflow soldering.
-And, in many applications, wave solder is the only useful way of soldering components onto the board.
+In many applications, wave solder is the only useful way of soldering components onto the board.

 You will notice that reflow is mostly used for small-scale applications.
-Such applications do not need reliable, cheap and fast mass production of PCBs.
-Surprisingly; you can also use a combination of reflow and wave solder.
-You can solder components on one side with wave soldering and can use reflow soldering on the other side.
+Such applications do not need reliable, cheap, and fast mass production of PCBs.
+Surprisingly, you can also use a combination of reflow and wave solder.
+You can solder components on one side with waves soldering and can use reflow soldering on the other side.

 So, these are some alternatives to wave soldering.
 However, there is still another type of soldering technique that the next chapter compares with wave soldering.

 4.1 Selective Soldering Machine

 What if you have sensitive parts that can get damaged in the wave solder process or reflow oven?
 What do you suggest should be done to avoid the high temperatures?
 Would you want to try your luck with wave soldering or reflow soldering?
 Or, would you wish for any other way?
 Well, fortunately, that is where the selective wave soldering comes in.

 It would help if you went for selective soldering when you fear that your electronic components will not survive reflow or wave soldering.
 You will find a wide variety of particular wave solder machines in the market.
 There are nitrogen inserted standard machines, solder pot type machines, and many others.
 Figure 5 demonstrates the selective waves soldering machine.